 The regatta will be governed by the rules as defined in the Racing Rules of Sailing and modified in these

-Competitors may enter the series by completing a registration form and paying the $85 entrance fee.
+Competitors may enter the series by completing a registration form.

 3. NOTICES TO COMPETITORS

 Notices to competitors will be posted on the CRSA web page, on the CRSA Bulletin Board on

 north side of marina restaurant and handed out at the skippers’ meetings prior to each race.

 Signals made ashore will be displayed from the flagpole located at the Margaret-Mary while docked in